update May 2013; dimensions

 you have twice as many speaker

-back of the enclosure... leaving just the 4 i needed for the
+enclosure... leaving just the 4 i needed for the vox

 when i installed the vox, i also put in a speaker wire holder on one of the pins, to route the speaker wire AWAY from the output tubes...where the insulation might have burnt it. now it runs under the audio transformer. i also wired proprietary cabinet damping material on the SIDE WALLS only of the cabinet..leaving the speaker "sound board"undamped.